Samirnunes/ml-algorithms-from-scratch/self_organizing_map/README.md

 # Self-Organizing Map (SOM)

-The self-organizing map (SOM) (as an algorithm) is an unsupervised machine learning algorithm used to produce a low-dimensional (typically two-dimensional) representation of a higher-dimensional data set while preserving the topological structure of the data.
-Besides, a SOM (as a model) is a type of artificial neural network but is trained using competitive learning rather than the error-correction learning.
+The self-organizing map (SOM) learning algorithm is an unsupervised machine learning algorithm used to produce a low-dimensional (typically two-dimensional) representation of a higher-dimensional data set while preserving the topological structure of the data.
+In this context, the SOM, as a model (the output of the learning algorithm), is a type of artificial neural network but is trained using competitive learning rather than the error-correction learning.
 It was introduced by the Finnish professor Teuvo Kohonen in the 1980s and therefore is sometimes called a Kohonen map or Kohonen network [1].

 ## Implementation